[USDA zone 5a – 9b]

-I hope to have these available fall 2021.
+I hope to have these available autumn 2023.
 These are seed grown.
 While fast to flower from seed, these have proven slow to proliferate.

 This seed raised strain has stems (petioles) that are mottled and striated green.
 The interior of the spathe is also a lighter yellow-green than the exterior.